sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/kubernetes.md

 If you have already upgraded to 3.30.3, which uses the new alpine-based Docker images, all users that use our bundled (built-in) database instances should have already performed [the necessary re-indexing](../migration/3_31.md).

 > NOTE: The above does not apply to users that use external databases (e.x: Amazon RDS, Google Cloud SQL, etc.).

-*How smooth was this upgrade process for you?
-You can give us your feedback on this upgrade by filling out [this feedback form](https://share.hsforms.com/1aGeG7ALQQEGO6zyfauIiCA1n7ku?update_version=3.30).*

 ## 3.30.x -> 3.31